-Primary tracks, \ie., tracks that originate at the primary vertex and satisfy the high-purity criteria of Ref.~\cite{TRK-11-001}, are used to define the event charged-particle multiplicity (\noff) and to perform correlation measurements.
-In addition, the impact parameter significance of the tracks with respect to the primary vertex in the beam direction is required to be less than 3, as is the corresponding impact parameter significance in the transverse plane.
-The relative uncertainty in \pt\ must be less than 10\%.
+Primary tracks, \ie, tracks that originate at the primary vertex and satisfy the high-purity criteria of Ref.~\cite{TRK-11-001}, are used to define the event charged-particle multiplicity (\noff) and to perform correlation measurements.
+In addition, the impact parameter significance of the tracks with respect to the primary vertex in the beam and transverse direction is required to be less than 3.
+The relative uncertainty in \pt must be less than 10\%.
 To ensure high tracking efficiency, only tracks with $\abs{\eta}<2.4$ and $\pt > 0.3\GeVc$ are used for $A_\text{ch}$ and $v_{n}$ measurements in this analysis.
 The \pPb and \PbPb data are compared in ranges of \noff, where primary tracks with $\abs{\eta}<2.4$ and $\pt >0.4$\GeVc are counted, in order to match the trigger selection criterion implemented at the HLT in \pPb collisions.